KilledByAPixel/OS13k/README.md

 # Welcome to OS13k!
 OS13k is a tiny pseudo operating system designed for a JS13k community project.
-It includes native support for shadertoys, dweets, zzfx sounds, trophies, fullscreen, mobile support, and more.
+It includes native support for shadertoys, dweets, zzfx sounds, music, trophies, fullscreen, touch control, and more.
 The OS (incuding zzfx, shadertoy, and dwitter support) is around 6k when zipped.

 ## Please keep this project confidential!